He was raised by a bunch of men who defined every valuable thing by the color of the man or woman who possessed it.

 A fancy car was driven by a white man was a sign of success and class.
 By a black man, it musta been stolen.

 For the first fifteen years of his life, he didn’t know better.
 He thought the same, talked the same, and figured everybody else been raised like him.

-His life in the hands of a man different than he was changed everything.
+His life in the hands of a man so different from everything he was changed the way he looked at the world.
 Because his life was just as valuable, and he was just as grateful, no matter the skin of his savior.

 For the three years after that, he tried to change his people.
 Tried to get em to see sense, talk sense, understand he’d have died if that man thought like they did.

 It was no good.
 He lit out on his own when he turned 18 and never looked back.